aiidateam/aiida-core/docs/source/topics/processes/concepts.rst

 By default a process that terminates nominally will get a ``0`` (zero) exit status.
 To mark a process as failed, one can return an instance of the :py:class:`~aiida.engine.processes.exit_code.ExitCode` named tuple, which allows to set an integer ``exit_status`` and a string message as ``exit_message``.
 When the engine receives such an ``ExitCode`` as the return value from a process, it will set the exit status and message on the corresponding attributes of the process node representing the process in the provenance graph.
-How exit codes can be defined and returned depends on the process type and will be documented in detail in the respective :ref:`calculation<working_calculations>` and :ref:`workflow<working_workflows>` development sections.
+How exit codes can be defined and returned depends on the process type and will be documented in detail in the respective :ref:`calculation<topics:calculations:usage>` and :ref:`workflow<topics:workflows:usage>` development sections.

-.. _concepts_process_lifetime:
+.. _topics:processes:concepts:lifetime:

 Process lifetime
 ================

-The lifetime of a process is defined as the time from the moment it is launched until it reaches a :ref:`terminal state<concepts_process_state>`.
+The lifetime of a process is defined as the time from the moment it is launched until it reaches a :ref:`terminal state<topics:processes:concepts:state>`.

-.. _concepts_process_node_distinction:
+.. _topics:processes:concepts:node_distinction:

 Process and node distinction
 ----------------------------
-As explained in the :ref:`introduction of this section<concepts_processes>`, there is a clear and important distinction between the 'process' and the 'node' that represents its execution in the provenance graph.
+As explained in the :ref:`introduction of this section<topics:processes:concepts>`, there is a clear and important distinction between the 'process' and the 'node' that represents its execution in the provenance graph.
 When a process is launched, an instance of the ``Process`` class is created in memory which will be propagated to completion by the responsible runner.
 This 'process' instance only exists in the memory of the python interpreter that it is running in, for example that of a daemon runner, and so we cannot directly inspect its state.
 That is why the process will write any of its state changes to the corresponding node representing it in the provenance graph.